zumobi/Ghost/README.md

 **NOTE: If you’re stuck, can’t get something working or need some help, please head on over and join our [Slack community](https://ghost.org/slack/) rather than opening an issue.**

+# NOTE: This is the Zumobi fork of Ghost.

 # Quick Start Install